 Brushing your teeth is something that you do every day.
+If it isn’t, it should be!
 It’s something that, hopefully, you don’t think twice about.
 But, the importance of brushing your teeth cannot be overstated—it’s one of our most important tactics in the war against cavities and tooth decay.
 Cavities are the enemy, they are painful, they are annoying, they cause greater problems if left unchecked, and they are something that maybe we don’t know as much about as we think we do.

 What are some things to know about cavities?

 - Tooth decay comes in as the second most common of all diseases in the United States, behind only the common cold in its commonality.

 - If left unchecked, though rare, tooth decay and cavities can cause severe harm to the general health of the sufferer—in extreme cases, even death.

 - One of the biggest factors in the formation of tooth decay is bacteria.
 Acid-producing bacteria eat away at the enamel of your teeth in unison with a diet rich in sugars and carbohydrates and a genetic susceptibility to decay leads to exasperated tooth decay spreading through your teeth.